 - Approximately six (6) months for the full-time program and twelve (12) months for the part-time program

 Program Application Process:

-- All interested student candidates must attend a 25 minute virtual information session (see sidebar for link)
+- All interested student candidates must attend a 25 minute virtual information session (available starting December 1, 2021)

-- Complete a PSW Literacy Assessment (see sidebar for link)
+- Complete a PSW Literacy Assessment (available starting December 1, 2021)

 - Submit pre-admission documents

 - Pay program fee - currently funded by the Ontario Government for eligible students.

 - If 19 years of age or older, have 17 high school credits with a minimum of Grade 11 Workplace English - provide transcript OR for those that did their schooling in another country, must have high school or post secondary diploma from their country of origin and a minimum Canadian Language Benchmark (CLB) score of 6.

 - If under 19 years of age, have 24 high school credits with a minimum of Grade 11 Workplace English - provide transcript

 - Provide proof of residency (rental contract, tax bill, utility bill, etc.)